 To make sections clearer, select the cell or cells you want to modify, click on the Borders button, choose the desired border option from the drop-down menu, and the new cell borders will appear.

-Adding a border to Google Sheets is a straightforward process, but answering broader questions about your data doesn't have to be difficult.
+Adding a border to Google Sheets is a straightforward process, but working with spreadsheets doesn't have to be tedious or time-consuming.